TheDarkAngel099/QMUL_CC_AnimeFaceGenerator/README.md

 ## Overview

 Generative Adversarial Networks (GANs) are a class of artificial intelligence algorithms used in unsupervised machine learning, implemented by a system of two neural networks contesting with each other in a zero-sum game framework.
-This project specifically focuses on generating anime faces using GANs.
+This project focuses explicitly on generating anime faces using GANs.

 ## Features